 Day Trips to Loch Ness & Hadrian’s Wall

-Our trip to Loch Ness took us out past Stirling Castle and into the Trossachs National Park, driving along Loch Lomond.
+Our trip to Loch Ness took us out into the Trossachs National Park, driving along Loch Lomond.
 It was absolutely beautiful and I wrote about how I wish I could’ve gone at my own pace to take in the scenery and stop along the way as I pleased.
 It was beautiful and relaxing.

 Then we went up to Glen Coe, the site of the famous MacDonald clan massacre.
 After the Jacobite uprising, clans had to pledge their allegiance to King William III before January 1, 1692 – or else.
 The MacDonald clan, through error, made their oath late and thus 38 people were killed in Glen Coe on February 13.
+It’s one of the most famous events of Scottish history.
 Though such a horrible thing happened here, Glen Coe and the surrounding area is probably one of the most beautiful places I’ve ever been.
 The pure nature and tranquility touched me in a way other places haven’t.
 I also have to say that learning all the history that happened here, in the centre of nature, was pleasantly eerie for me.
 Glen Coe has been called one of the most beautiful places in Scotland and I can understand why.

 On the drive home, it snowed and in the scenery of Cairngorms National Park, it was absolutely gorgeous.
 Loch Ness took up more of my time than was necessary but in getting to see the scenery of Scotland, I got to see some of the most beautiful places in the world.